Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 Note: Always write unique descriptions for each Zap template — Zap templates that use the same descriptions but only replace app names, or those that duplicate the Zap template title, will be rejected.

-Once you’ve added your Zap template title and description, click Save Draft under “Finish Up Your Zap Template”.
+Once you’ve added your Zap template title and description, click Save Draft.

 Now try using the Zap template to make sure it works as expected.
-Open your Zap Template dashboard, click the gear icon beside the Zap template you built, and select Copy Link.
-Open that link in a new tab or window, set up and turn on the Zap, and verify everything works correctly.
+Open your Zap Template dashboard, click the ... icon beside the Zap template you built, and select Create Zap.
+A new window will open, creating a Zap from the Zap template.
+Click through each step of the Zap, validate everything works as expcted, and that you can turn the Zap on.

 5. Submit Zap template for review

-Finally, when your Zap template is ready for public release, click Submit for Review under “Finish Up Your Zap Template”.
+When your Zap template is ready for public release, click Submit for Review in the same modal where you added the title and description.
 This will submit the Zap template to our team to review to ensure it works as expected and meets our standards.

-We’ll send you an automated email, typically within 2 weeks, after reviewing your Zap template(s).
-If your Zap template(s) passes the review, we will mark them as public to have them appear on your app’s directory page and in our embed solutions.
+After your Zap template(s) have been reviewed, we’ll send you an automated email with the subject We’ve reviewed your Zap templates!.
+Reviews are typically completed within 2 weeks.
+If your Zap template(s) are approved, we will publish them to have them appear on your app’s directory page and in our embed solutions.

-If your Zap template is rejected, the automated email will provide a justification what’s required to amend the template before re-submitting for review.
+If your Zap template is rejected, the automated email will provide a reason and how the Zap template needs to be updated before re-submitting for review.

 Manual field mapping (custom pills)